boucaron/Velomobile/README.md

 - `/docs` — Design notes, ideas, and simulation logs
 - `/models` — FreeCAD files for each design iteration
+- `/stl` — STL files for each CFD simulation
 - `/images` — Visualizations from CFD simulations

 ---